 Serving Up a Reminder for Christmas

-It is on the ski slopes of Whistler that single mum Olivia Young (Tricia Helfer) met single dad Scott McGuigan (Marc Blucas), a sergeant in the army.
-But after spending a special day together with plans of spending Christmas Day together as well things go wrong as Scott gets called away and Olivia didn't receive his note apologising.
-The following year Olivia finds herself working for a bank near Fort Wilcox which is where Scott is based.
-Despite frustrated by Scott always on call and having to leave on a minutes notice the two fall for each other and cherish the time they get to be together or the phone calls he makes when away.
-Whilst Scott is away Olivia throws herself into helping the struggling families on the base with her efforts going viral with many people giving from some unexpected places all the time she wonders whether she can cope being involved with a soldier.
+It is on the ski slopes of Whistler that single mum Olivia Young (Tricia Helfer - Finding Christmas) met single dad Scott McGuigan (Marc Blucas - Miss Christmas), a sergeant in the army.
+But after spending a special day together with plans of spending Christmas Day together as well things go wrong as Scott gets called away and Olivia doesn't get his note apologising.
+The following year Olivia finds herself working for a bank near Fort Wilcox which just happens to be where Scott is based.
+Despite frustrated by Scott always on call and having to leave on a minutes notice the two fall for each other and cherish the time they get together or the phone calls he makes when away.
+Whilst Scott is away Olivia throws herself into helping the struggling families on the base with her efforts going viral with many people giving from some unexpected places, all the time she wonders whether she can cope being involved with a soldier.

 I would have to say that most Hallmark Christmas movies are all about romantically finding someone unexpected at Christmas and these movies tend to be draped in that commercial look of perfectly decorated homes, roaring log fires and snow covered streets.
 But every now and then you come across one which behind many of those usual dressings has a different motive and "Operation Christmas" is one such movie as it has a large charitable heart.